Back to projects

 Content publishing workflow

-The project was structured to reduce ongoing developer involvement in routine content edits
+The workflow reduces developer involvement in routine content edits.

 01